 Simple English definitions for legal terms

-Read a random definition: floor
+Read a random definition: blank-forms rule

 A trademark owner is the person or entity that controls the quality of goods or services associated with a brand.
 This can be an individual, a company, or any other type of organization.
 The trademark owner has the right to take legal action against anyone who uses their trademark without permission.
 In some countries, registration is required to protect a trademark, but in the US, common law rights can also be used to protect an unregistered trademark.
 Registering a trademark provides certain benefits, such as a legal presumption of ownership and the right to use the trademark.